ejgallego/real-world-coq/2023-09-bu/index.md

-In particular, we will survey the available classes for (linear) algebra in math-comp, including abelian groups, fields, matrices, and polynomials, along with their main theory.
+In particular, we will survey the available classes for (linear) algebra in math-comp, including abelian groups, fields, matrices, and polynomials, along with their theories.

 We will conclude the tutorial with a brief overview of advanced topics and trends in the field.